jackblandin/jackblandin/content/authors/admin/_index.md

 picture: gohealth.png

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Reinforcement Learning and Partially Observable Markov Decision Processes (POMDPs).
+bio: Data Scientist and PhD student interested in Reinforcement Learning and Imitation Learning.

 interests:
 - Artificial Intelligence